are Healthcare-Associated Infections?

 Everyone working in healthcare and healthcare research has a role to

 play in helping to prevent the spread of infection.
-And as such it
+As such, it

 is our responsibility to do everything we can to protect patients